The Grace of GOD

 28 And there they abode long time with the disciples.

-Paul and Barnabas with all heart, soul and minddid the work of preaching and teaching the word of The LORD throughout the region where they have to go.
-Sailing, transporting, walking they did without complaining.
-They dedicated their lives to preach the gospel of salvation to all who should hear the word of salvation.
+Paul and Barnabas with all heart, soul and mind did the work of preaching and teaching the word of The LORD throughout the region where they have to go.

-All these essential things might not have been their concern within the period of their journey; for they knew already that it should not be their concern; for they knew that, if The LORD called them to go, everything will be taken care of by The LORD for them.
+All these essential things might not have been their concern within the period of their journey; for they knew already that it should not be their’s; for they knew that, if The LORD called them to go, everything will be taken care of by The LORD for them.
 All they need is to obey without hesitation, without thoughts of doubts; because:

 • The GOD they serve is the GOD of all provision,

-• The GOD they serve is the GOD of accurateprotection
+• The GOD they serve is the GOD of accurate protection

 • The GOD they serve is the GOD withamazing, astounding power.